Codeception/Codeception/docs/06-ModulesAndHelpers.md

 Optional and mandatory parameters can be accessed through the `$config` property.
 Use `$this->config['parameter']` to get its value.

-### Dynamic Configuration With Params
+### Dynamic Configuration With Parameters

-Module can dynamically be configured from environment variables.
+Modules can be dynamically configured from environment variables.
-Parameter storage should be specified in global `codeception.yml` config inside `params` section.
+Parameter storage should be specified in the global `codeception.yml` configuration inside the `params` section.
-Parameters can be loaded from environment vars, from yaml (Symfony format), .env (Laravel format) or ini file.
+Parameters can be loaded from environment vars, from yaml (Symfony format), .env (Laravel format) or ini files.

-Use `params` section of global config `codeception.yml` to specify how to load them.
+Use the `params` section of the global configuration file `codeception.yml` to specify how to load them.
-You can specify several sources for params to be loaded from.
+You can specify several sources for parameters to be loaded from.

-Example: load parameters from environment:
+Example: load parameters from the environment:

 ```yaml
 params:
     - env # load params from environment vars
 ```

-Example: load params yaml file (Symfony)
+Example: load parameters a yaml file (Symfony):

 ```yaml
 params:
     - app/config/parameters.yml
 ```

-Example: load params from env file (Laravel)
+Example: load parameters from env files (Laravel):

 ```yaml
 params: